Trucking and Transportation

-With the advent of The Affordable Care Act, CMV drivers in interstate commerce must use MEs listed on the National Registry to obtain a Medical Examiner’s certificate beginning May 21, 2014.
-Medical certificates issued prior to this date are valid until the expiration date.
-The DOT is mandating that drivers become DOT certified by a DOT-certified Medical Examiner.
-DOT Medical Certified Doctors, will now fill out the paper work for drivers and go through all rules and regulations thoroughly with the drivers.
+The Affordable Care Act requires CMV drivers in interstate commerce to use MEs listed on the National Registry to obtain a DOT certificate, and Medical Certificates issued prior to May 21, 2014 are valid until the expiration date.
+The DOT is mandating that drivers become DOT certified by a DOT-certified Medical Examiner, and DOT Medical Certified Doctors must fill out the paperwork for drivers and go through all rules and regulations thoroughly with the drivers.

-CSI has formed a partnership for CSI Health Systems to be placed on location at truck stops throughout the U.S. A Medical Assistant will be available to help drivers perform necessary testing to meet DOT licensing regulations, and through Telehealth, drivers will be connected with a nurse in order to fulfill all necessary requirements and will be able to speak to a physician who can provide a prescription, if necessary, which can be delivered to the driver at the truck stop.
+CSI has formed a partnership for CSI Virtual eClinic Health Systems to be placed on location at truck stops throughout the United States.
+A Medical Assistant will be available to help drivers perform necessary testing to meet DOT licensing regulations, and through Telehealth, drivers will be connected with physicians in order to provide a prescription, if necessary, which can be delivered to a driver at the truck stop.

 CSI not only serves our nation’s truck drivers, but also the entire transportation industry as well as highway travelers by making medical services easily available through our Virtual eClinic Health System Kiosks and helps individuals manage chronic conditions such as diabetes, sleep apnea, high blood pressure and weight issues through self-testing and provides health risk assessments as well as informative, educational videos pertaining to health issues.Contact Us.